gvishal/Load-Testing-Tool/readme.md

 ##Description

 The project involves building a performance testing tool on cloud.The tool launches multiple virtual machines on the cloud and from each of these machines, it will perform a test on the target website.It is basically a platform to simulate a large number of users and check the performance of your website/web-application .

+It uses gevent(a python library for event based programming), flask, angularjs and socketio.